alphauslabs/protos/README.md

 import "google/protobuf/struct.proto";
 ```

-This assumes that your repo should be able to resolve `struct.proto` during compilation.
+This assumes that your repo should be able to resolve `google/protobuf/struct.proto` locally during compilation.

 Another caveat is the `go_package` definition.
 As of this writing, I ([@flowerinthenight](https://github.com/flowerinthenight)) don't know of any way to unify the definition across multiple repos.
 For example, if imported to `blueinternal`, it needs to be defined as: